-Eczema & Psoriasis During Pregnancy: Why Skin Changes & What's Safe to Use
+Eczema & Psoriasis During Pregnancy: Why Skin Changes, What's Safe & What to Expect

 Pregnancy produces one of the most significant immune system shifts the body undergoes.
 For many people with eczema or psoriasis, this produces dramatic and sometimes unexpected changes — improvement in some, worsening in others, and frequently a significant post-birth flare as the immune system returns to its pre-pregnancy state.